 The first stage in any participant's journey is a referral to an accountability court.
 Referrals may be a pre-adjudication referral, a post-adjudication referral, or a probation revocation.
 Additionally, referrals may come from several sources, including prosecutors, defense attorneys, family services, social services, probation officers, a participant, and/or a participant's family.
 In some cases, a referral, such as one from a prosecutor or defense attorney, may be considered to meet the legal eligibility requirements.
-Legal eligibility requirements may differ across each county and court.
+Legal eligibility requirements may differ across each county and court, but should be based on written eligibility criteria.